On regular graphs equienergetic with their complements: Bipartite regular graphs

 we have that $E(K_{t,t})=2t$ and $E(2K_t)=4t-4$.
 Clearly, $E(K_{t,t})=E(2K_{t})$ if and only if $t=2$, i.e.\@ when $\G$ is the cycle of length $4$.

-Finally, if $k=t-1$, there is only one bipartite $t-1$ regular graph with $n=2t$ vertices, which is obtained from the bipartite complete graph $K_{t,t}$ by removing a perfect matching.
+Finally, if $k=t-1$, there is only one bipartite $t-1$ regular graph with $n=2t$ vertices, which is obtained from the complete bipartite graph $K_{t,t}$ by removing a perfect matching.
 This complete the proof. \end{proof}

-\begin{rem} The equienergetic pair of non-isospectral graphs $\{ C_4, K_2 \otimes K_2\}$ is well-known.
+\begin{rem} ($i$) The equienergetic pair of non-isospectral graphs $\{ C_4, K_2 \otimes K_2\}$ is well-known.
 As we showed in the theorem and its proof, they are the first pair of an infinite family of pairs of equienergetic non-isospectral graphs, the only possible one for bipartite regular graphs.
-It is also known that $C_6$ and $\bar C_6$ are equienergetic.
-Note that $C_6=Cr(3)$. \end{rem}
+It is also known that $C_6$ and $\overline C_6$ are equienergetic.
+Note that $C_6=Cr(3)$.
+The cube graph $Q_3$ from Proposition \ref{integral cubic}, which is bipartite, is isomorphic to $Cr(4)$.

+($ii$) Note that the only connected regular bipartite graph with $n\ge 4$ whose complement is also bipartite is $C_4$. \end{rem}

 As a direct consequence, we obtain the following result. \begin{coro} For any $t\ge 2$, there exist regular graphs of $2t$ vertices equienergetic and non-isospectral with their own complements. \end{coro}